dwongdev/DumbTerm/README.md

 > [!TIP]
 > Windows specific:
-> - If you encounter issues with `node-pty` you may need to install:
+> - If you encounter issues with `node-pty` you can try using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) or may need to install:
 > - `Node.js v16` (Look into [nvm for windows](https://github.com/coreybutler/nvm-windows) for multi node version support):
 >   - `winget install CoreyButler.NVMforWindows`
 >   - with nvm installed use: `nvm install 16 && nvm use 16`